+In the absence of an explicit expression for the semiclassical form factor valid to all orders in momentum transfer, and despite the above comments, we find it is useful to take the expression resulting from points iii) or iv) as a toy model for investigating the analytic continuation to the pair production amplitude.
+Therefore, ignoring $g$-independent normalization factors such as those appearing in \eqref{RelAmp}, and focusing on $D = 2$, we consider the amplitude

+Here we have emphasized that the size parameter, $R_S$, will in general be a function of the centered moduli.

-Now, given that the classical soliton profile $\phi$ is a smooth $(C^\infty)$ function of its position argument, we can draw a rather strong conclusion about the asymptotic behavior of the Fourier transform in \eqref{eq:10}.
+Given that the classical soliton profile $\phi$ is a smooth $(C^\infty)$ function of its position argument, we can draw a rather strong conclusion about the asymptotic behavior of the Fourier transform in \eqref{eq:10}.
 For any values of momenta such that $\zeta$ is not $O(g^2)$ or smaller, it is the $2R_S/R_C$ factor that controls the parametric size of the argument of the Fourier transform.
 Given this, and as long as the soliton size is bounded away from zero, $R_S^{\rm min}>0$, we will have that $(2R_S/R_C)|\zeta|\to\infty$ in the semiclassical limit.
-Here we remind that $R_C^{-1} = M_{\rm cl}$ is assumed to be $O(1/g^2)$ relative to some fixed mass scale determined from the potential (\eg the meson mass).
+Here we remind the reader that $R_C^{-1} = M_{\rm cl}$ is assumed to be $O(1/g^2)$ relative to some fixed mass scale determined from the potential (\eg the meson mass).
 The Riemann--Lebesgue lemma then implies that\footnote{As stated by the Riemann-Lebesgue lemma, the Fourier transform $\mathcal F[f](p)$ of an $L^1$-function $f(x)$ goes to zero as $|p| \to \infty$.
-Accordingly, if $f(x)$ is $C^\infty$, $\mathcal F[f^{(n)}](p) = (ip)^n \mathcal F[f](p)$ should also go to zero as $p\to \infty$; i.e. $\mathcal F[f](p)$ goes to zero faster than any power.}
+Accordingly, if $f(x)$ is $C^\infty$, $\mathcal F[f^{(n)}](p) = (ip)^n \mathcal F[f](p)$ should also go to zero as $p\to \infty$; \ie $\mathcal F[f](p)$ goes to zero faster than any power.}

-Let us emphasize that the exponential on the RHS is a typical function exhibiting a faster-than-any-power falloff.
+Let us emphasize that the exponential on the right-hand side is a typical function exhibiting a faster-than-any-power falloff.
 It is used for concreteness, but the exact expression will depend on the details of the theory under consideration.
-In any case, the important property for our purposes is the faster-than-any-power falloff.
-This asymptotic behavior is unaffected by the prefactors that we neglected starting at \eqref{eq:19}.
+In any case, the important property for our purposes is the faster-than-any-power falloff in the coupling.

 This leads to the asymptotic estimate